-- It will be the responsibility of the DEO to contact emergency officials (911, etc.) and the building manager and fellow tenants (See Attachment B).
-This is important so that fellow tenants are properly notified and evacuated. - Orders to evacuate will be provided by walking through the office announcing, "The building is to be evacuated now!"
+• It will be the responsibility of the DEO to contact emergency officials (911, etc.) and the building manager and fellow tenants (See Attachment B).
+This is important so that fellow tenants are properly notified and evacuated.

+- Orders to evacuate will be provided by walking through the office announcing, "The building is to be evacuated now!"
 Orders will be provided either by the DEO or by the person currently in charge. - All office occupants will leave the building immediately when hearing the evacuation announcement.
 Attachment I provides the layout of the office and identifies potential ways to exit the building.
 All employees should yell "FIRE!" if you have to in order to get people started out of the building.
 Walk!
 Do Not Run. - All employees are to be instructed to evacuate the buildings by the nearest safe exit.
 Employees should escort any visitors and/or meeting attendees out of the building through the nearest safe exit.
 Move clear of the building.
 Once out of the building, go the designated meeting location, do not block the driveway or any of the entrances to the building.
-The designated meeting location is the parking lot of Haverty's Furniture. - If time allows, and you are not in immediate danger, shut off all electrical equipment, including computers.
+The designated meeting location is the northeast corner of the parking lot. - If time allows, and you are not in immediate danger, shut off all electrical equipment, including computers.
 Turn off all lights and prop the doors open.
 These steps will reduce electrical hazards, facilitate a search, and reduce the blast effect should an actual explosion occur. - If the nature of the event or potential event is a "fire" or a possible "chemical/biological/radiological agent," Keep All Doors Shut.
 DO NOT open doors when there is a fire until one has felt the surface of the door for heat first and only then open the door carefully and in such a manner that keeps all persons away from the entry in the event of smoke or an explosive back draft.
 For a possible chemical/biological/radiological agent threat open doors carefully as to minimize drafts and close them behind you once everyone is through.
-Stay away from areas/rooms where agents are found.
+Stay away from areas/rooms where agents are found. - If you are certain that there is no immediate threat to your personal safety, use a fire extinguisher to put out the fire.
+Fire extinguishers are located throughout the office area at the following locations: - Near the front reception area - Near kitchen - Center of rear hallway - Conference room - If the nature of the event is unknown, then follow the steps as if the "event" were a fire. - Before leaving the building, the DSO shall ensure that all of the occupants have left the building.
+This check should also include a sweep through the conference rooms and restrooms.
+It is the DSO's responsibility to ensure that all office personnel and visitors are evacuated.
+This should include ascertaining that handicapped persons, temporary or permanent, are being assisted.
+Persuasion or direct order may be necessary to ensure complete evacuation.
+If anyone refuses to leave, it should be brought to the attention of the DEO or DSO as soon as possible.